Tradition and future

 Manuel Aragón Baizán (1916), who for a time ran a wine business that his father Diego had in Cádiz, decided when he died, to take charge of the winery, strengthening it, increasing its facilities as well as the distribution areas, and establishing exquisite lines of both cultivation and production and customer service, creating the foundations of what is today the company Manuel Aragón Baizán S.L. of which today Four of his children are owners.

-The Manuel Aragón Winery is located within the Marco de Jerez and is recognized for the high quality of its wines.
+The Manuel Aragón Winery is included within the D.O.
+Jerez-Xérèz-Sherry and Wines from the Land of Cádiz and is recognized for the high quality of its wines.
 The production of our wines begins in the vineyards of the most traditional vineyards in the area.

 The Spirit of Manuel Aragón